yguitton/training-material/topics/single-cell/tutorials/pseudobulk-analysis/tutorial.md

 >    - *"Value"*: `T cell` (the name of the cluster of interest for subset analysis) {: .hands_on}

-After using the {% tool [Manipulate AnnData](toolshed.g2.bx.psu.edu/repos/iuc/anndata_manipulate/anndata_manipulate/0.10.9+galaxy0) %} tool to subset the cell type of interest, go back to the top of this tutorial to the hands-on **Pseudobulk with Decoupler** step, and you may perform once again the same steps in this smaller AnnData object that now should only include your T cells.
+After using the {% tool [Scanpy filter](toolshed.g2.bx.psu.edu/repos/iuc/scanpy_filter/scanpy_filter/1.10.2+galaxy3) %} tool to subset the cell type of interest, go back to the top of this tutorial to the hands-on **Pseudobulk with Decoupler** step, and you may perform once again the same steps in this smaller AnnData object that now should only include your T cells.
 Results from this analysis will correspond to differential expression between conditions only for T cells.

 > <question-title> T Cell Count Matrix </question-title>
 >